What can I do to recover emotionally from COVID-19?

 I became happier and more peaceful.
 This peace and joy enriched my relationships and improved the quality of my life.
 You can buy the journal I wrote as a result on the resources page

-The third skill is to develop the ability to practice the presence of God with you.
+The third need is to grow in practicing the presence of God.
 You can do that

 © Mike Jones 2021